 - Neither the candidate nor any other person may bar or remove any document or other evidence (duly filed and permitted by the tenure and promotion process) from a file. - No faculty member other than the candidate, unit chair, or dean may require that any document or other evidence be included in the file, but faculty members may cite or quote from any evidence not in the file in their vote justifications or in separate letters to their dean or unit chair.
-Justifications which accompany individual votes will become a part of the file. - After the campus review process begins, only the following items may be added to the file: - a) Campus tenure and promotion vote justifications and statements from the dean and other academic administrators which accompany the file to the next steps of the procedure. - b) The votes and vote justifications of the members of the RCTP Committee. - c) If referred to in the file, material information arising as a consequence of actions taken prior to the campus vote, for example (i) letters from outside evaluators solicited before but received after the campus review process is initiated; (ii) notification of acceptance of a manuscript referred to in the file; (iii) publication of books or articles which had been accepted prior to initiation of the review process; and (iv) published reviews of a candidate's work which appear after initiation of the review process. - d) Information received by the RCTP Committee which may not be added to the file under the above provisions will not be considered by the RCTP Committee in its deliberations. - The candidate (unless for tenure consideration in the penultimate year) has the right to remove the file from further consideration at any point in the process.
+Justifications which accompany individual votes will become a part of the file. - After the campus review process begins, only the following items may be added to the file: - a) Campus tenure and promotion vote justifications and statements from the dean and other academic administrators which accompany the file to the next steps of the procedure. - b) The votes and vote justifications of the members of the Palmetto College Campuses Tenure and Promotion Committee. - c) If referred to in the file, material information arising as a consequence of actions taken prior to the campus vote, for example (i) letters from outside evaluators solicited before but received after the campus review process is initiated; (ii) notification of acceptance of a manuscript referred to in the file; (iii) publication of books or articles which had been accepted prior to initiation of the review process; and (iv) published reviews of a candidate's work which appear after initiation of the review process. - d) Information received by the Palmetto College Campuses Tenure and Promotion Committee which may not be added to the file under the above provisions will not be considered by the Palmetto College Tenure and Promotion Committee in its deliberations. - The candidate (unless for tenure consideration in the penultimate year) has the right to remove the file from further consideration at any point in the process.
 Removal will be accomplished through a written request for non-consideration by the candidate.
-The request should be sent to the Vice Provost for System Affairs and Executive Dean for Extended University who will forward it to the level where the file is being actively considered.
+The request should be sent to the Office of the Palmetto College Chancellor, which will forward it to the level where the file is being actively considered.